pippim/pippim.github.io/index.md

 **NOTE:** This funcion also provides support for inserting the "Copy to Clipboard" button.

-## Stack Exchange 4 spaces indented code block
+## Stack Exchange fou space indented code block

 Stack Exchange can use four spaces (`    `) to signify a code block.
 When this happens, the language is lost to GitHub Pages